jmersonuo/jmersonuo.github.io/StoryMaps/map-journal-tutotial.md

 Set the custom location to the Cabeza Prieta Wilderness and the press next.

-I am going to add a short peice of text:
+I am going to add a short piece of text:
 > We begin in the Cabeza Prieta Wilderness.
 A beautiful piece of land along the US/Mexico border.

 ### 2. Add an image ###

 Click camera icon to insert an image.
 You could use images stored on a fliker account or add an image from a link using an iframe.
 To do this you can insert the URL of any image into the code block below.
-Just be sure to credit the sorce.
+Just be sure to credit the source.

 Link:
 `<iframe src="https://winapps.umt.edu/winapps/media2/wilderness/images/NWPS/lib/thumbID250/4246.jpg"></iframe> `